TomSssM/MyCodewars/task-archieve/partition-labels/task.md

 <summary>Hint 2</summary>

-As we said there are two approaches that we can use to solve this task (the two Variations of the "One Pointer One Array and HashMap" Task Type that we learned in the Task Type spoiler above)
+As we said there are two Approaches that we can use to solve this Task

-__Create HashMap and iterate it__
+__Create HashMap and iterate it ( Approach 1 )__

 We need to create a HashMap like we have seen in Hint 1 above